Edge Delta Lookup Processor

 Overview

-You can enrich data items dynamically using a lookup table.
+You can enrich logs, metrics, and traces dynamically using a lookup table.
 This is useful for enriching data based on multiple criteria.
 For example, you can enrich data items that contain codes with attributes that provide the code definitions based on a table of all possible codes and their definitions.
-You can host the lookup table in Edge Delta in your own location.
+You can host the lookup table in Edge Delta or in your own location.

 Prerequisites